christian-westbrook/lonelydungeoneer.blog/_posts/2024-06-21-the-first-solo-chainmail-campaign-session-2.md

 d100 = 9, Building
 ```

-Okay, so while Jaddoc was out with the cows he caught kobolds raiding a barn and trying to lead cows away!
+Okay, so while Jaddoc was out with the cows, he caught kobolds raiding a barn and trying to lead cows away!
+I'm assuming that he owns so many cows that they're organized into different groups.
 This Random Event pairs perfectly with the current Backstory Event we're working on.

 ```
 Does Jaddoc have several barns spread across his property?